Tobbe/reflux-recipes-tutorial/refluxjs-recipes-tutorial.md

 See how we added a link to `reflux.min.js` there?
 Good!
 We'll now create our first Flux Store.
 It'll be a store for our recipes.
-For now let's just put our three familiar recipie titles in it.
+For now let's just put our three familiar recipe titles in it.

 ```javascript
 var recipesStore = Reflux.createStore({